 We have included in your itinerary a full day excursion on the West Coast Wilderness Railway.
 Take the steam train along the King River Gorge, stopping along the way at stations and passing through the lush rainforest.
 A stopover at Queenstown allows you to discover the history of this old mining town (an optional guided tour is included) before returning to Strahan.

 Before we move on, there is another included excursion.
 Step aboard the Gordon River cruise ship on the Esplanade and settle down for a full day.
 You’ll be taken to Hell’s Gates at the mouth of the harbour, past the fish farms at feeding time and then along the Gordon River amid some of the greatest expanses of World Heritage wilderness in the world.
 You’ll stop at Heritage Point to disembark for a walk through the rainforest with a guide pointing out interesting flora and fauna.
 Enjoy lunch back on board while approaching Sarah Island, before enjoying a guided tour around the ruins of the convict colony dating from 1821.Available Excursions:

 - Day 22: Hobart

 Distance: 300km (186miles)

 From Strahan you’ll take the road passing Queenstown, Derwent Bridge, Lawrenny, New Norfolk and Granton en route to Hobart.
-After dropping off the keys to your motorhome at the Maui Depot you’ll transfer back to the Rydges Hotel in Hobart.
+After dropping off the keys to your motorhome at the Maui Depot you’ll transfer back to the Rydges Hotel in Hobart for an overnight stop.

-A chance for a last glimpse of Hobart before heading to the airport ready to fly home with a few souvenirs and plenty of incredible memories to last a lifetime.
+A chance for a last glimpse of Hobart before heading to the airport ready for your overnight flight home with a few souvenirs and plenty of incredible memories to last a lifetime.

 Price per person is based on two people sharing, prices for solo travellers are available on request.